-This course provides a foundation in basic pharmacological principles.
-It focuses on how the knowledge base and nursing process are applied to safely administer and monitor the effects of drugs in patient care across the lifespan.
+Students are provided with a foundation in basic pharmacological principles.
+Students focus on how the knowledge base and nursing process are applied to safely administer and monitor the effects of drugs in patient care across the lifespan.

 NSG 302 Professional Nursing Skills I